Logo Politecnico di Milano

 • Abstract

 The assessment of monotone dependence between random variables $X$ and $Y$ is a classical problem in statistics and a gamut of application domains.
 Consequently, researchers have sought measures of association that are invariant under strictly increasing transformations of the margins, with the extant literature being splintered.
 Rank correlation coefficients, such as Spearman's rho and Kendall's tau, have been studied at great length in the statistical literature, mostly under the assumption that $X$ and $Y$ are continuous.
-In the case of a dichotomous outcome $Y$, receiver operating characteristic (ROC) analysis and the asymmetric area under the ROC curve (AUC) measure are used to assess monotone dependence of $Y$ on a covariate $X$.
+In the case of a dichotomous outcome $Y$, receiver operating characteristic (ROC) analysis and the asymmetric area under the ROC curve (AUC) measure are used to assess monotone dependence of $Y$ on a predictor $X$.
 In this talk I demonstrate that the two thus far disconnected strands of literature can be unified and bridged, by developing common population level theory, common estimators, and common tests that apply to all types of linearly ordered outcomes.
-In case studies, we assess progress in artificial intelligence (AI) based weather prediction and evaluate methods of uncertainty quantification for the output of large language models.
+In a case study, we assess recent progress in artificial intelligence based weather prediction (AIWP) versus traditional numerical weather prediction (NWP).
 The talk is based on joint work with Eva-Maria Walz and Andreas Eberl.
+This initiative is part of the “Ph.D.
+Lectures” activity of the project "Departments of Excellence 2023-2027" of the Department of Mathematics of Politecnico di Milano.
+This activity consists of seminars open to Ph.D. students, followed by meetings with the speaker to discuss and go into detail on the topics presented during the talk.

 • Tilmann Gneiting